U.N. seeks $6.5 billion for Syria crisis in 2014

 The United Nations estimates that 250,000 Syrians are living under siege as winter bites, most of them encircled by government forces, but also including 45,000 in two towns in the north that are besieged by anti-Assad rebels.

 The U.N.
-Security Council issued a presidential statement on October 2 calling for protection of civilians, demilitarization of schools and hospitals, and improved access for aid workers.
+Security Council issued a presidential statement on October 2 calling for protection of civilians, demilitarisation of schools and hospitals, and improved access for aid workers.

 "We are nowhere near that yet," Amos said.
 "We have seen a modest shift in terms of some of the administrative burdens ... (but) we are not seeing any progress in those areas so far."